Standard Wrench Sizes and Socket Sizes in Order

 Over the years, I've completely forgotten where some of the most common box end, open end wrench and socket sizes fit in.
 After a quick search yielding no real good results containing all of this information, I've decided to create a reference SAE (inches) + Metric (mm) page and size chart for myself and others to refer to.
 So without further ado, here are the results.

 Take 7/16" and 9/16" for example; two of the most frequently used sizes in automotive work.
-The 7/16" wrench fits common 1/4"-20 bolts, while the 9/16" wrench is standard for 3/8"-16 bolts.
+The 7/16" wrench fits the head of common 1/4"-20 bolts, while the 9/16" wrench is standard for 3/8"-16 bolts.
 Back in the day, I used these so often that I could grab them blindfolded.
-But over time, those size to bolt relationships start to fade from memory, which is exactly why I decided to put together a comprehensive chart.
+But over time, those size-to-bolt relationships start to fade from memory, which is exactly why I decided to put together a comprehensive chart.

 Wrench Sizes - SAE to Metric Conversion